 28. The Committee may, in its sole discretion, retain or obtain the advice of a financial or accounting consultant, independent legal counsel or other advisor retained by the Committee.
 The Committee shall be directly responsible for the appointment, compensation and oversight of the work of any financial or accounting consultant, independent legal counsel or other advisor retained by the Committee.

 The Board shall designate one member of the Committee to act as its chairperson.

 The Committee shall meet in person or telephonically at least four times per year at such times and places determined by the Committee chairperson, with further meetings to occur, or actions to be taken by unanimous consent, when deemed necessary or desirable by the Committee or its chairperson.
 Any member of the Committee or the Chairperson of the Board may call a meeting of the Committee.

-Two members of the Committee shall constitute a quorum.
-When more than two members are present, the act of a majority of such members at a meeting at which a quorum exists shall be the act of the Committee, and when only two members are present, the unanimous vote of the two members shall constitute the act of the Committee.
+A majority of the members of the Committee (or two members in the event that the Committee is comprised of four or fewer members) shall constitute a quorum.
+When a quorum is present, the act of a majority of such members at a meeting at which a quorum exists shall be the act of the Committee (and when the Committee is comprised of four or fewer members and only two members are present, the unanimous vote of the two members shall constitute the act of the Committee).

-The chairperson, with input from the other members of the Committee, shall set the agendas for Committee meetings; such agendas shall be distributed to the Board.
+The chairperson, with input from the other members of the Committee, shall set the agendas for Committee meetings.

 Except as expressly provided in this charter, the Company’s Bylaws or the Company’s Corporate Governance Guidelines, or as required by law, regulation or NYSE listing standards, the Committee shall set its own rules of procedure.